AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 # Conclusion

-In conclusion, the final take away from all of this to keep it simple(r) is to do the following, in order of priority:
+In conclusion, the final take away from all of this to keep it simple is to do the following, in order of priority:

 **The Job**
 * The most important characteristic of a job is that it is socially supporting in allowing you to receive feedback, from your supervisors and coworkers